ElectronicCats/CatWAN_USB_Stick/Fw/README.md

 - LoRa-PHY
 - bootloader_uf2

-The sub-folder bootloader_uf2 has inside all the files that can be use to re-flash your CatWAN USB-Stick in case of brick it.
+The sub-folder bootloader_uf2 has inside all the files that can be use to re-flash your CatWAN USB-Stick in case of hard brick it.

 The sub-folders LoRa and LoRaWAN have inside its own examples about a posible implementation of LoRa from LoRa physical layer to some LoRaWAN implementations.